For Loop vs Enhanced For Loop (for-each) in Java

 2. Key Points

-1. The for loop gives you control over the starting point, condition, and increment/decrement in each iteration.
+1. The for loop gives you control over each iteration's starting point, condition, and increment/decrement.

 2. The enhanced for loop automatically iterates over all the elements of an array or a collection without using an index variable.